sotall/example-browser-automation/01_install_and_run/README.md

-# Install and Run Cypress
+# Install and Run Automation tools

 ## Description

--   This project demonstrates how to install and run Cypress the first time.
+-   This project demonstrates how to install and run for the following automation tools:
+    - Cypress
+    - Playwright

 ## Prerequisites